 - At the “on your marks,” you should be in a kneeling position, with your hand’s shoulder-width apart, on the tips of your fingers just behind the line.

 3. Lock your elbows straight until you hear the gun.

 - This will help your arms leave the blocks as fast as possible.

 - Then twist your arms outwards, so your palms and elbows are facing outwards.

 - Then twist only your hands back, so your palm is now facing inwards.
 Your elbows should still be facing outwards.

 4. Set Position

 - Lean forwards and shift most of your weight onto your hands.

-- And be sure not to bend your back too much.
-As you want a straight line through your body at all times to maximise energy transfer.
+- And be sure not to bend your back too much as you want a straight line through your body at all times to maximize energy transfer.

 - And hold your breath in anticipation, and when you hear the gun.

-- Yet you should be aiming for long powerful strides.
-Rather than quick, short ones.
+- Yet it would help if you were aiming for long powerful strides, rather than quick, short ones.